jkardynia/dr-asky/README.md

 - __dr-asky - local__ - to run application with local configuration
 - __dr-asky - gcloud__ - to run application with Google Cloud configuration.
 In order to obtain connection to MySql, specify correct username and password by editing Run Configuration.
 You also need to use cloud_sql_proxy tool to be able to connect (https://cloud.google.com/sql/docs/mysql/sql-proxy)
-- __dr-asky - gcloud deploy__ - deploy application to Google Cloud, specify correct username and password in *application-gcloud.properties*.
+- __dr-asky - gcloud deploy__ - deploy application to Google Cloud, specify correct credentials in *application-gcloud.properties*.

 ### Deploying to Google Cloud